lethak/planetside2.twitter-beta-key-catcher/README.md

 	$Stream->setFollow(array("247430686"));//@planetside2
 	$Stream->consume();

-	# Then you can run it from CLI like this:
+Then you can run it from CLI like this:

 	$ php soe.php

-	# if you want to call if from a browser you will want to check the 'max execution time' setting from PHP. (must be unlimited-like)
+If you want to call if from a browser you will want to check the 'max execution time' setting from PHP. (must be unlimited-like)
-	# Then, get ready to copy/paste fast ;)
+Then, get ready to copy/paste fast ;)

  Customisations:
 ================